torrancew/puppet-account/README.md

 ## Contribution

-Feel free to fork and submit pull requests (or use git's own functionality to mail me patches) for potential contributions.
+Feel free to fork and submit pull requests for potential contributions.

 ## ToDo